We employ a multi-factor valuation model that emphasizes four categories of variables: value, management, momentum, and sentiment.

 Momentum — We rely on momentum to assess Wall Street opinions in real time.
 We define and measure momentum in three dimensions:

-- Relative price strength reflects the market’s up-to-the-minute take on a company’s performance.
-It is our quantitative equivalent of the maxim “Don’t fight the tape.”
-We evaluate various region-based metrics, such as a company’s idiosyncratic price behavior, its sub-industry momentum, and the price momentum of its customer and competitor ecosystem.
+- Relative price strength reflects the market’s up-to-the-minute take on a company’s performance — our quantitative equivalent of “Don’t fight the tape.”
+We evaluate each company’s idiosyncratic price behavior, industry momentum, and the price momentum of its global customer/competitor ecosystem.

 Momentum helps anticipate future leaders and laggards.